seed-hypermedia/mintter/README.md

 1. Clone the repo.
 2. Run `redo` to build everything.
-3. Run `yarn dev` to run the frontend development server.
+3. Run `./scripts/run-frontend.sh` to run the frontend dev server.
-4. Run `go run ./backend/cmd/backend/` to run the backend.
+4. Run `./scripts/run-backend.sh` to start the backend.
 5. Access the frontend URL from the browser.

 ### gRPC